bradmatt275/ha-airtouch3/docs/STATUS.md

 ## Known Issues

+- **Zone setpoint not working**: The number entity for zone setpoint (temperature or damper %) is not functioning correctly.
+The AirTouch 3 uses step up/down commands rather than direct value setting, and the current implementation may not be sending the correct commands or handling the response properly.
+Needs investigation.
 - **State inconsistencies**: Toggle commands sometimes don't take effect, possibly due to timing or protocol quirks.
 May need retry logic or adjusted optimistic hold periods.
 - **Toggle protocol challenges**: The AirTouch 3 uses toggle commands rather than explicit on/off, which can cause issues if state gets out of sync.